How to adjust power, standby, and sleep settings

 1. After making the desired changes, click the Save changes button and close the window.

-You can also click the Change advanced power settings link in the Edit Plan Settings window to change additional settings.
+To select additional hibernation settings, click the Change advanced power settings link below the two drop-down boxes in the Edit Plan Settings window.

 1. Open the Control Panel.

 3. On the Power Schemes tab, click the down arrow by System Standby and select Never.
 If you're running an earlier version of Windows, disable the option to turn off the hard drive and monitor by clicking the down arrow and selecting Never.
-You can also change the time before the screen is turned off or the computer goes into Standby mode by selecting a different time limit.
+Additionally, change the time before the screen is turned off or the computer goes to Standby mode by selecting a different time limit.

 Windows XP power options